Connected by Family Ties: How Days on the River Turns Cousins into Friends

-Connected by family ties, holiday cards, and an annual crossing of paths, was the extent my boys and their out-of-state cousins—my nieces—knew one another.
+Connected by family ties, holiday cards, and an annual crossing of paths, was the extent my boys and their out-of-state cousins knew one another.
 After five days on the river together, this connection evolved from being acquainted with their cousins to loving their cousins.
-Now this foundation of friendship and affection for one another would make those annual family gatherings and holiday cards that much more meaningful.
+This foundation of friendship and affection for one another would make those annual family gatherings and holiday cards that much more meaningful.

-It didn’t matter that their cousins were girls and older, the playground of the river and beaches transcended the differences in age—they all loved swimming, the rapids, playing raucous games on the beaches, and cheered one another on when someone navigated the duckie through some lively, littler, rapids.
+It didn’t matter that their cousins were girls and older, the playground of the river and beaches transcended the differences in age.
+They all loved swimming, the rapids, playing raucous games on the beaches, and cheered one another on when someone navigated the ducky through some lively, littler, rapids.

-While the kids were responsible for a good attitude, the guides (some of them part kid themselves) initiated games and silliness that quickly melted any shyness or uncertainty away, not just for the kids on the trip, but for the adults too.
+While the kids were responsible for a good attitude, the guides (some of them part kid themselves) initiated games and silliness.
+It quickly melted any shyness or uncertainty away, not just for the kids on the trip, but for the adults too.

 The kid-action and playfulness on the trip disarmed the adult guests who initially cringed when they found out they were spending five days on the river with a number of kids.
 Jon Bridgford, whose children are grown, recalls that initial feeling but then it changed.
 “Being around all those kids, ended up being a special part of the trip for me.
 I don’t see kids that age anymore, and I immensely enjoyed watching them play together so well,” said Jon.
 “It made a part of me miss that I hadn’t done a trip like that when I was younger.”